Carlos Gómez (footballer, born 1992)

-Carlos Alfredo Gómez Astudillo (born 14 February 1992) is a Chilean professional footballer who plays as a defensive midfielder for Bolivian club Destroyers.
+Carlos Alfredo Gómez Astudillo (born 14 February 1992) is a Chilean professional footballer who plays as a defensive midfielder for San Antonio Unido in the Segunda División Profesional de Chile.

 Career

 Born in Santiago, Gómez joined Cobreloa youth system at the age of 10 in his city of birth and moved to Calama in 2009, making his professional debut in a Chilean Primera División match against Santiago Morning on 31 October 2010, by replacing Alejandro Kruchowski.

 After playing for Cobreloa until the first half 2016 in the Primera B, he played for Unión Española in the 2016–17 Primera División season.
 In the second half of 2017, he played for Deportes Iquique in the same division.

 In 2018, he returned to Santiago Morning after having played for them in the 2014–15 Primera B season.
 In 2019 he played on loan at Bolívar, winning the 2019 Apertura.

 In March 2022 he was going to join Argentine club Ferro General Pico, but he rejected the option by signing with Bolivian club Destroyers to play in the Copa Simón Bolívar.

+Back in Chile, he joined Fernández Vial in the Segunda División Profesional de Chile.
+He switched to San Antonio Unido in 2024.